NativeScript/workshop/docs/chapters/chapter5.md

   <Label col="1" [text]="data.strDrink" class="list-group-item-heading font-sb"></Label>
 </GridLayout>
 ```

+#### Step 3 - Enable the CocktailItem Component to receive cocktails as a data attribute

 Finally, in order for the `cocktail-item` to be able to receive `data`, you need to add an `@Input() data: CocktailOverviewRaw` to the Component definition in `cocktail-item.component.ts`.